ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 ### Additional metadata standards

-The following terms from the from the [Research Object ontologies](https://w3id.org/ro/2016-01-28/) are used:

-- `Workflow` for a workflow definition, mapped to [http://purl.org/wf4ever/wfdesc#Workflow](https://w3id.org/ro/2016-01-28/wfdesc#Workflow)
-- `Script` for a script, mapped to [http://purl.org/wf4ever/wf4ever#Script](https://w3id.org/ro/2016-01-28/wf4ever#Script)
-- `WorkflowSketch` for an image depicting a workflow, mapped to [http://purl.org/wf4ever/roterms#Sketch](https://w3id.org/ro/2016-01-28/roterms#Sketch).

 RO-Crate also uses the _Portland Common Data Model_ ([PCDM])) and imports these terms:

 - `RepositoryObject` mapped to <https://pcdm.org/2016/04/18/models#Object>